awsdocs/aws-javascript-developer-guide-v2/doc_source/glacier-example-multipart-upload.md

-# Doing a Multipart Upload to Amazon Glacier<a name="glacier-example-multipart-upload"></a>
+# Doing a Multipart Upload to Glacier<a name="glacier-example-multipart-upload"></a>

-The following example creates a multipart upload out of 1 megabyte chunks of a `Buffer` object using the `initiateMultipartUpload` method of the Amazon Glacier service object\.
+The following example creates a multipart upload out of 1 megabyte chunks of a `Buffer` object using the `initiateMultipartUpload` method of the Amazon S3 Glacier service object\.

 The example assumes you have already created a vault named `YOUR_VAULT_NAME`\.
 A complete SHA\-256 tree hash is manually computed using the `computeChecksums` method\.